-The newly authorized uses for Minnesota’s APCD now include:
+The newly authorized uses for MN APCD now include:

-- Evaluation of the performance of the Health Care Homes program;
+- Evaluating the performance of the Health Care Homes program;

-- Studying, in collaboration with the Reducing Avoidable Readmissions Effectively (RARE) campaign, hospital readmission rates and trends;
+- Studying hospital readmission rates and trends, in collaboration with the Reducing Avoidable Readmissions Effectively (RARE) campaign;

-- Analysis of variations in health care costs, quality, utilization and illness burden based on geographical areas or populations; and
+- Analyzing variations in health care costs, quality, utilization and illness burden based on geographical areas or populations;

-- Evaluation of the State Innovation Model (SIM) testing grants received by the Departments of Health and Human Services
+- Evaluating the State Innovation Model (SIM) testing grant received by the Departments of Health and Human Services;

 - Conducting a one-time study of chronic pain management procedures (completed in January 2015);

 - Assessing the feasibility of conducting state-based risk adjustment in the individual and small group health insurance markets; and